More

 5. SAT Vocab by Mindsnacks

-Full of interactive games in place of regular language lessons, Mindsnacks seeks to disguise language learning as fun playtime!
-Mindsnacks features colorful and intuitive dashboards and animations to keep younger learners excited and engaged!
+Full of interactive games instead of regular language lessons, Mindsnacks seeks to disguise language learning as fun playtime!
+Mindsnacks features colorful and intuitive dashboards and animations to excite and engage younger learners!

 Grades: Primary